Lyall-A/TIDAL-Downloader/README.md

 * Embed lyrics to metadata, uses value from `config.json` if not provided

 ## Configuration
+`allowUserUploads` can be set to allow/block user uploaded tracks

 `artistSeperator` can be set to null to use only main artist.

 `coverFilename` can be set to null to delete jpg after embedding.